LLAMA 2 Paper and Model Deep Dive#

 This procedure was carried out each week for at least 14 weeks and spans over 1 million comparisons.
 Similar to the million+ GPU hours mentioned above, the number of human annotations is quite incredible, certainly not something that can be replicated at home.

 An interesting note here in the second paragraph of Reward Model Results.
-The first is that at inference time all reward models, even the non Meta ones, can produce scalar outputs from one “model under evaluation” response.
-The exception is GPT 4 which was given a different prompt of “Choose the better answer between A and B” where both are provided.
+At inference time all reward models, even the non-Meta ones, can produce scalar outputs from one “model under evaluation” response.
+The exception is GPT 4, which was given a different prompt of “Choose the better answer between A and B” where both are provided.

-This paragraph and the next indirectly summarize and concludes three things
+This paragraph and the next indirectly summarize and conclude three things

 Reward model training is its own large task, independent of pretraining or chat model training

-There are a class of preference models which are publicly available as well, though it seems not the LLAMA reward/preference models
+There is a class of preference models which are publicly available as well, though it seems not the LLAMA reward/preference models

 This subsection is the densest, both in terms of mathematics and unique approaches taken to shape this model.
-This is also evident in the amount of calendar time taken for just this stage, Fine tuning for this model took over 3 months, leading in 5 different RLHF models (V1 through V5) with changes made during the process for each successive model.
+This is also evident in the amount of calendar time taken for just this stage, Fine-tuning for this model took over 3 months, leading to 5 different RLHF models (V1 through V5) with changes made during the process for each successive model.

 PPO and Rejection Sampling RLHF#

-There were two methodologies used Proximal Policy Optimization (PPO) and Rejection Sampling fine-tuning.
-In short Rejection Sampling is a breadth first approach that samples multiple responses from the LLM and keeps the best one.
+There were two methodologies used: Proximal Policy Optimization (PPO) and Rejection Sampling fine-tuning.
+In short, Rejection Sampling is a breadth-first approach that samples multiple responses from the LLM and keeps the best one.
 PPO samples one response per prompt before updating the policy.
-Notably the LLAMA 2 authors discuss that their use of rejection sampling is relatively novel, taking more time to explain it than they do for the PP0 method A fuller explanation between the two in section 3.2.3.
+Notably, the LLAMA 2 authors discuss that their use of rejection sampling is relatively novel, taking more time to explain it than they do for the PPO method.
+A fuller explanation between the two is in section 3.2.3.

 Note